Distance Constraint Satisfaction Problems: Definability of Successor

 The following lemma demonstrates how the not necessarily connected case can be reduced to the connected case.

-\begin{Lemma} Every finite degree relational structure $\Gamma$ with a first-order definition in $({\mathbb Z}; \suc)$ is homomorphically equivalent to a connected finite-degree structure $\Delta$ with a first order definition in $({\mathbb Z}; \suc)$. \end{Lemma} \begin{Proof} If the Gaifman graph of $\Gamma$ does not contain any edges, then the statement is clear.
-Otherwise, let $g$ be the greatest common divisor of $d_1,\dots,d_n$ (the \emph{distances} in the Gaifman graph, see Section~\ref{sect:endos}, Definition~\ref{definition:distances}).
+\begin{Lemma} $\Gamma$ is homomorphically equivalent to a \emph{connected} finite-degree structure $\Delta$ with a first order definition in $({\mathbb Z}; \suc)$. \end{Lemma} \begin{Proof} If all edges of the Gaifman graph of $\Gamma$ are self-loops, then the statement is clear.
+Otherwise, let $g$ be the greatest common divisor of $d_1,\dots,d_n$ (the \emph{distances} in the Gaifman graph, see Section~\ref{sect:endos}, Notation~\ref{notation:distances}).
 If $\Gamma$ is connected, there is nothing to prove.

-Otherwise, if $\Gamma$ is disconnected, we have $g>1$.
+Otherwise, if $\Gamma$ is disconnected, by Lemma~\ref{lem:4}, we have $g>1$.
 Then $\Gamma$ must be a disjoint union of $g$ copies of a connected structure $\Delta$ (and these copies are isomorphic to each other by an isomorphism of the form $x \mapsto x+d$, for appropriate constant $d$).
 In particular, $\Gamma$ is homomorphically equivalent to $\Delta$.
-Moreover, we claim that $\Delta$ itself has a first-order definition in $(\mathbb Z; \suc)$.
+Moreover, $\Delta$ itself has a first-order definition in $(\mathbb Z; \suc)$.
 The proof here is as in the proof of Theorem~\ref{thm:endos}, with $g$ taking the role of $q$. \end{Proof} The following is obvious.

 \begin{Lemma} Let $(a_1,\dots,a_k),(b_1,\dots,b_k) \in {\mathbb Z}^k$.
 Then there is an automorphism $\alpha$ of $({\mathbb Z}; \suc)$ with $\alpha(a_i)=b_i$ for all $i \leq k$ if and only if $a_i-a_j = b_i-b_j$ for all $1 \leq i,j \leq k$. \end{Lemma}